hhandika/segul/README.md

 2. NEXUS

 The NEXUS partition can be written as a charset block embedded in NEXUS formatted sequences or a separate file.

-## Supported Platforms

-The CLI app may work in any Rust supported [platform](https://doc.rust-lang.org/nightly/rustc/platform-support.html).
-For both CLI and GUI, below is a list of operating system that we tested and is guaranteed to work:

-- Linux (CLI)
-- MacOS (GUI and CLI)
-- Windows (GUI and CLI)
-- Windows Subsystem for Linux (WSL) (CLI)
-- iOS (GUI)
-- iPadOS (GUI)
-- Android (GUI and CLI using [Termux](https://termux.com/))

-> For Windows (including WSL) users, we recommend using [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) to ensure consistent terminal output.
-Windows Terminal requires separate installation for Windows 10.
-It should come pre-installed on Windows 11.

 ## Contribution